-- Individuals convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI are ineligible for 10 years from the date of the conviction.
-The conviction must have occurred on or after 8/23/96. - Individuals who are fleeing to avoid prosecution, or custody/confinement after conviction, for a felony or an attempt to commit a felony - Individuals who are violating a condition of probation or parole which was imposed under federal or state law. - An individual who is a recipient of federal, state or local foster care maintenance payment
+- Non-recipient Work-Eligible Individuals are parents or stepparents who must sign the application, complete orientation, a PRC and be participating in a work activity.
+Neither these individuals nor caretaker relatives may be included in the AG if they: - Individuals convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, SNAP benefits or SSI are ineligible for 10 years from the date of the conviction.
+The conviction must have occurred on or after 8/23/96. - Individuals who are fleeing to avoid prosecution, or custody/confinement after conviction, for a felony or an attempt to commit a felony. - An individual convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96. - Individuals who are violating a condition of probation or parole which was imposed under federal or state law. - An individual who is a recipient of federal, state or local foster care maintenance or an adoption assistance payment.